tomaszkiewicz/obsidian-database-plugin/README.md

 - add grouping
 - add sorting in both directions in the code
 - add ability to use Dataview queries as a source
-- add ability to set global ignore patterns in settings

 ## Use plugins and other projects